-(a) Report of the Committee of the London Dialectical Society, on the assorted Phenomena of Spiritualism, p.
-407 (Longman and Co.)
+(a) Report of the Committee of the London Dialectical Society, on the asserted Phenomena of Spiritualism, p.
+407.

-3. The sounds frequently seemed to be directed by intelligence.
-They were made often in pursuance of and in answer to requests as that so many blows should be struck, that the tappings should beat time to music, that they should be loud or soft, quick or slow.
+intelligence.
+They were made often in pursuance of and in answer to requests-as that so many blows should be struck, that the tappings should beat time to music, that they should be loud or soft, quick or slow.